 Mild growing conditions in the spring and early summer produced beautiful lawns across Iowa, but excessive heat and rainfall have produced some weary and weedy lawns that will need assistance to recover this fall.
 Statewide precipitation rates well above normal provided ample water for lawn growth, but while your sprinklers may have been growing cobwebs, lawns in Iowa were being set up for decline from diseases, weeds, insects, and summer stress.

-) Lawns damaged by Ascochyta recovered in varying degrees but it is important to remember that summer stress accumulates and lawns are generally weakest by late August.
+In June, there was a rather unusual outbreak of Ascochyta caused by, of all things, dry conditions and heat.
+(Information and Photos in HHPN, June 23, 2010) Lawns damaged by Ascochyta recovered in varying degrees but it is important to remember that summer stress accumulates and lawns are generally weakest by late August.
 Dollar spot and red thread were active through June, but the more deadly brown patch and Pythium have reared their ugly heads in late July and August to finish off some of the weaker lawns.

 This was a terrible year for crabgrass and yellow nutsedge.
 Pre-emergence herbicides generally give 85 to 100% control of crabgrass, but this year's excessive rain and high temperature reduced efficacy of crabgrass control products.
 High moisture and high temperature are two factors that increase the activity of soil microorganisms that ultimately ingest the herbicide and render it inactive for season long weed control.